 While these companies had distinguished just one color, there is Behr who has a variety of 21 pastel colors.
 They are a combination of mesmerizing shades that are soft, elegant and nostalgic and evoke feelings of tranquility.

 How To Incorporate The Color Of The Year Into Your Home

 Colors have inspired us throughout each generation with art, entertainment and fashion.
-After nearly two decades of choosing the color of the year, it just goes to show that the Pantone Color Institute knows what they're doing, and now that you know, you'll be able to nab this year's trendiest home decor color ideas before everyone else.
-Thankfully, Pantone's Color of the Year 2020 "Classic Blue" is easy on the eyes and quick to integrate into your home decor with simple tweaks like accent shades, patterned artwork and classic dinnerware.
-And while you're busy pinning your starry blue color palette on Pinterest, don't forget to take a deep breath and relax knowing that when it comes to home, we've got you covered.
+After nearly two decades of choosing the color of the year, it just goes to show that the Pantone Color Institute knows what it’s doing, and now that you know, you'll be able to nab this year's trendiest home decor color ideas before everyone else.

 Thankfully, Pantone's Colors of the Year 2021, Ultimate Gray and Illuminating, are easy on the eyes and quick to integrate into your home decor with simple tweaks like accent shades, patterned artwork and classic dinnerware.
 Pantene colors will make your graphic designs pop.
 And if you’re skeptical about what Pantone colors can do for you, try using them today to see the difference they make.

 Table of Contents

 Picking The Right Paint Colors For Your Home

 The right color can not only make or break a design scheme, it can change the way you experience a place.
 We talked to a few agents at Triplemint, a real estate brokerage firm in New York City, to get some professional insight.